Ashutoshsrivastava11/NewsFusion-Integrating-Top-News-Sources-in-Real-Time/README.md

 ### Frontend:
 React.js for building a dynamic and interactive user interface.
 ### Database:
-MySQL for storing and managing news data.
+SQL for storing and managing news data.
 ### Build Tools:
 Maven or Gradle for project management and build automation.
 ### Version Control: